zapomatic/bitwatch/README.md

 ## Features

 - Real-time monitoring of Bitcoin addresses
+- Option to use your own local node for privacy
 - Supports collections of single addresses, or extended pub keys
 - Subscribes to mempool.space (or locally hosted) websocket for real-time mempool activity
-- Double checks data against mempool.space (or locally hosted) API on a configured interval
+- Double checks data against mempool.space (or locally hosted) API in a loop
 - Track both on-chain and mempool activity
+- Telegram notifications for balance changes
 - Configure auto-acceptance or alert mode of balance changes (chain_in, chain_out, mempool_in, mempool_out)
-  - by default, incoming transactions are auto-accepted, outgoing transactions are alerted
-  - setting to alert will mark the UI and require manual acceptance of the transaction to save the expected state of the address
+  - setting to alert will send a notifiction to telegram and mark the UI and require manual acceptance of the transaction to save the expected state of the address
 - Set and manage balance expectations
-- Telegram notifications for balance changes
-- Option to use your own local node for privacy
 - Support for descriptors such as the following:
   - `wsh(multi(k,[path]xpub1,[path]xpub2,...))`